Topics Covered in this Blog:

 Since some blood clots in the legs can feel similar to a pulled muscle or cramp, it is important to seek medical evaluation when symptoms are present.
 Prompt treatment can help prevent a blood clot from becoming more severe.

-When deep vein thrombosis is left untreated, it can lead to a life-threatening condition called pulmonary embolism.
-This describes when a piece of the clot breaks off and travels to the lung.
+When a blood clot such as deep vein thrombosis is left untreated, it can lead to a life-threatening condition called pulmonary embolism.
+This is when a piece of the clot breaks off and travels to the lung.
+Symptoms of pulmonary embolism can include:

 - Rapid heart rate